 During her time in Hawaii, Madge’s artwork thrived.
-She had a distinguished career and sent many of her paintings to the United States for exhibitions.
+She had a distinguished career and sent many paintings to the United States for exhibitions.

-What makes Madge unique is that she was one of the first artists to embrace the Native Hawaiians as her primary subject matter.
-Today her works of art can be found in the collections of museums throughout the world.
+Madge is unique because she was one of the first artists to embrace the Native Hawaiians as her primary subject matter.
+Today her works of art can be found in museum collections throughout the world.

-These eight painters are on our list are considered important Hawaiian Native artists due to their dedication to painting Hawaiian art or depicting the magnificent Hawaiian culture.
+These eight painters on our list are considered influential Hawaiian Native artists due to their dedication to painting Hawaiian art or depicting the magnificent Hawaiian culture.
 Though not all were born and raised in Hawaii, they are still considered significant Hawaiian artists.

 Anita Louise Art is dedicated to art education, great artists, and inspiring others to find and create their art.
 We love art that uplifts and inspires. #ArtToMakeYouSmile! #ArtToMakeYouHappy!

 We have a free newsletter and would love you to be part of our community; you can subscribe to the newsletter by clicking here.
 If you have any questions, I would be happy to talk to you at any time.
 You can reach me, Anita, by clicking here.

 Subscribe to our Anita Louise Art YouTube Channel filled with great videos and information by clicking here.